oracle-livelabs/security/iam-containers/oig/oig.md

 1. Create a Docker Registry Secret with the name oig-docker.

-	*Note: The weblogic operator validates the presence of this secret.
-The OIG image has already been loaded in the VM.
-So you can run this command as is.
-The presence of the secret is sufficient for creating the Kubernetes resource in the next step.*
+	*Note: You can run this command as is.
+There is no need to update any of the parameter values in the below command.*

 	```
 	<copy>kubectl create secret docker-registry oig-docker -n oimcluster --docker-username='<user_name>' --docker-password='<password>' --docker-server='<docker_registry_url>' --docker-email='<email_address>'</copy>